microsoft/pxt-arcade/docs/skillmap/jungle/jungle8.md

 ## Step 10 - Go Crazy!

 Now that you know how to add tiles and walls, you can change the levels whichever way you like.

 💡 Remember that your code is built to work with certain tile names only.
 If you add new tiles or change the names, you'll need to go back to the code to add your changes!

 ## Finished

-When you're done playing your new game, click **Finish** to return to the main page to share your final game!
+When you're done playing your new game, click **Done** to return to the main page to share your final game!